 Green to Gold Scholarships are awarded for two, three, or four years.
 Recipients will receive tuition or room and board support, additional money for textbooks, supplies, and equipment, and a monthly stipend for up to 10 months each school year.
 Additionally, there will receive funding for attending the Leader Development and Assessment Course (LDAC) between the junior and senior years of [...]
 More

-The Bernice Murray Scholarship Foundation was created by U.S. Senator James Jeffords, along with family and friends of Bernice Murray, long-time aide to Senator Jeffords.
-The scholarship was established to honor her unselfish contributions to improving the lives of Vermonters.
+The Bernice Murray Scholarship Foundation was established to honor Bernice Murray's unselfish contributions to improving the lives of Vermonters.
 The aim of the foundation is to make a difference in the lives of Vermont families, as Bernice Murray helped make a positive difference in the lives of so many human beings during her short life.
 In order to apply, you must attend an accredited school [...]
 More

 The Elizabeth J. Davis Scholarship was established to assist home care professionals with obtaining advanced degrees, as well as students seeking a bachelor's or associate's degrees in a health profession.